 In the Datasets screen click on Add New Dataset.
 Stay in the tab CSV-File and insert name of the dataset.
 In this example, the dataset is called Solar_portfolio.
 Click "Browse" and select the dataset from the computer.
 Click "Add Dataset" to confirm.

 Go to the Model Building Definition screen in the panel on the left.
 Click "Add New Definition" and fill in the desired definition name.
 In this demo, the MBD is called Solar_portfolio day-ahead.
 In the next screen, select the dataset that was previously uploaded (Solar_portfolio).

 In step 2, define the desired forecasting scenario.
 In this example, the model is used repeatedly each hour at 13th minute.
 Therefore, leave all Weekdays ranges checked on.
 Then, set Hour ranges to All Minutes ranges to 13 and Seconds ranges to 0.
-Look into the section about the Cron notation for more details.
+See the Cron notation section for more details.
 Since forecasts are to be made starting two hours ahead until one day ahead, set "Forecast from" to Sample with offset 2 and set "Forecast to" to Day with offset 1.
-Look into the section about the relative time notation to learn more about this.
+See the Relative time notation section to learn more about this notation.